itsfuad/FCCIMPL/website/src/content/docs/language/basics/types.md

 ## Type Inference

-Ferret can infer types automatically:
+Ferret can figure out types automatically when you use `:=`.

 ```ferret
 let number := 42;        // i32